 Lots and lots of improvements to the documentation.
 Previous 2021 testing releases did not include snapshots of the documentation (which is actually the Markdown source files for the website), but this release does include now a snapshot of the current Libreboot documentation, as per the time of release.

-grub.cfg: Many performance improvements, improving the boot speeds when using the GNU GRUB payload (courtesy Ferass ‘Vitali64’ EL HAFIDI with additional improvements made by Leah Rowe)
+grub.cfg: Many performance improvements, improving the boot speeds when using the GRUB payload (courtesy Ferass ‘Vitali64’ EL HAFIDI with additional improvements made by Leah Rowe)

 GM45/ICH9M laptops: Disable PECI in coreboot, to work around a microcode bug causing SpeedStep (and possibly other CPU features) to fail.

 Do not treat warnings as errors when building flashrom (fixes building on newer versions of GCC).

 Macbook2,1: 16MB configurations now available (you must first upgrade the SPI flash)

 Build system improvement: automated scripts for modifying coreboot configs.

 Disable (by default) serial output on all boards, to prevent boot speed issues.